 Some French body language is similar to that of many countries, others are the exact opposite.
 Some gestures and behaviors may seem like common sense but will take on a whole new meaning in another country.
-You would think being polite and having manners is universal in certain situations, but closer examination into French manners [French Etiquette: How to Behave in France]proves this is not alway the case.
+You would think being polite and having manners is universal in certain situations, but closer examination into French manners proves this is not always the case.

 Some other common gestures include kissing your fingertips for good food, and pulling a cheek down with a finger below the eye, which means “I don’t believe you.”
 Touching the side of the head with an index finger means you think someone’s crazy; this is also common in Great Britain.

 In the United States and in Britain, strangers greet each other as they pass one another on the street.
 A smile is usual, but passersby usually get a nod at the very least.
 This is quite different from the way it is in France, and visitors new to the country may be put off by the lack of social engagement among strangers.
 Most French people see no point to such trivial greetings, so they won’t engage in them.